ibm-cloud-docs/dl/faqs.md

 There are two pricing plans: metered and unmetered.
 Metered has a port fee and bill per GB egressed across the {{site.data.keyword.dl_short}} (2.0).
 Unmetered billing has a higher port fee and no usage charges, which are ideal for customers who consistently egress traffic across their direct link.

+## What are the tools for monitoring the consumption of resources associated with the service, as well as the costs and the quality of the service?
+{: #view-egress-usage}
+{: faq}

+IBM Cloud Direct Link is integrated into the [IBM Cloud usage dashboard](/docs/billing-usage?topic=billing-usage-viewingusage), which provides a summary of estimated charges for all services and resources that are used per month in your organizations.
+This includes the number of connections and the amount of traffic flowing across your direct links.
+IBM Cloud Direct Link usage is billed and reported as part of the [IBM Cloud invoice process](/docs/billing-usage?topic=billing-usage-managing-invoices).

 ## How does {{site.data.keyword.dl_full_notm}} work?
 {: #how-does-ibm-cloud-dl-work}